Rethinking medical statistical inference

 The article describes the common frequentist framework, null hypothesis significance testing (NHST).
 This follows a set process:

-- Assume no effect: You start by assuming the null hypothesis is true - i.e. that the intervention has no effect in the population.
+1. Assume no effect: You start by assuming the null hypothesis is true - i.e. that the intervention has no effect in the population.

-- Calculate a test statistic: You compute a single value from your sample data, which measures how far your result is from the result that you’d expect if the null hypothesis is true.
+2. Calculate a test statistic: You compute a single value from your sample data, which measures how far your result is from the result that you’d expect if the null hypothesis is true.

-- Consult a hypothetical distribution: You compare this statistic to its null distribution, which is the distribution of results you would get if you repeated the experiment an infinite number of times and the null hypothesis were actually true.
+3. Consult a hypothetical distribution: You compare this statistic to its null distribution, which is the distribution of results you would get if you repeated the experiment an infinite number of times and the null hypothesis were actually true.

-- Calculate the p-value: This is the probability of observing data at least as extreme as yours, assuming the null hypothesis is true.
+4. Calculate the p-value: This is the probability of observing data at least as extreme as yours, assuming the null hypothesis is true.

 NHST is therefore an indirect, counter-intuitive process.
 It simply answers the question “how surprising is my data if I assume there is no effect?” without telling you anything about how likely the effect really is.

-- No need for a null hypothesis: Instead of testing against a rigid “no effect” hypothesis, a Bayesian analysis calculates the entire posterior distribution for the effect size.
+This means there is no need for a null hypothesis: Instead of testing against a rigid “no effect” hypothesis, a Bayesian analysis calculates the entire posterior distribution for the effect size.
 This distribution represents our updated belief about all plausible values for the parameter after seeing the data.

-- The result is a distribution, not a (p-)value: The main output is not a single value but a full probability distribution.
+The result of this is a distribution, not a (p-)value.
+And because the output is not a single value but a full probability distribution, from this we can derive intuitive summaries to describe our new beliefs:

-- A credible interval: This is a range that contains the true parameter value with a specified probability (eg we’re now 95% certain that the true effect lies in this range).
+• A credible interval: This is a range that contains the true parameter value with a specified probability (e.g. we’re now 95% certain that the true effect lies in this range).
 This is a direct statement of belief, unlike the confusing definition of a frequentist confidence interval.

-- Posterior probabilities: We can then directly answer the questions we care about, such as “what is the probability that this treatment provides a clinically meaningful benefit?” or “what is the probability that the effect is greater than zero?”
+• Posterior probabilities: We can then directly answer the questions we care about, such as “what is the probability that this treatment provides a clinically meaningful benefit?” or “what is the probability that the effect is greater than zero?”

-In essence, the Bayesian machinery provides a direct, intuitive, and comprehensive summary of evidence that aligns with how we naturally reason about uncertainty.
+In essence, the Bayesian approach provides a direct, intuitive, and comprehensive summary of evidence that aligns with how we naturally reason about uncertainty.
 It moves beyond the rigid and frequently misinterpreted framework of null hypothesis testing to give researchers a more complete picture of what their data is actually telling them.

 This is how our brains work when assessing patients!
+So why don’t we use it for our statistics?

-So why don’t we use it?
 Because the nuances that make Bayesian statistics so intuitive and powerful also make them more computationally complex.
-Thankfully even cheap NHS laptops are easily powerful enough to perform Bayesian statistics, and althought it’s not a simple “point and click t-test” the techniques are relatively easy to learn and apply.
+Thankfully even cheap NHS laptops are easily powerful enough to perform Bayesian statistics, and although it’s not a simple “point and click t-test” the techniques are relatively easy to learn and apply.
 So let’s use OPTIMISE as an example, exactly as Sidebotham and Hewson did, but apply a Bayesian approach.

 Re-re-analysis of the OPTIMISE trial